polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 | `BULK_LIMIT`        | `45`                         |
 | `LEADIN_PERIOD`     | `14 * DAYS`                  |
 | `RENEWAL_PRICE_CAP` | `Perbill::from_percent(2)` |

-## Design

-### Overview

-Upon implementation of this proposal, slot auctions and associated crowdloans cease.
-Instead, Coretime on the Polkadot UC is sold by the Polkadot System in two separate formats: *Bulk* and *Instantaneous*.
-This proposal only mandates the implementation of *Bulk Coretime*; any mentions of *Instantaneous Coretime* should be treated only in terms of recommendation.

-*Bulk Coretime* is sold periodically and allocated any time in advance of its usage, whereas *Instantaneous Coretime* is sold immediately prior to usage on a block-by-block basis with an explicit allocation at the time of purchase.

-All Bulk Coretime sold by Polkadot is done so on a new system parachain known as the *Broker-chain*.
-Owners of Bulk Coretime are tracked on this chain and the ownership status and properties (i.e. the specific period) of the owned Coretime are exposed over XCM as a non-fungible asset.

-At the request of the owner, the Broker-chain allows Bulk Coretime to be:

-1. Transferred in ownership.
-2. Split into quantized, non-overlapping segments of Bulk Coretime with the same ownership.
-3. Consumed in exchange for the allocation of a Core during its period.
-4. Consumed in exchange for a pro-rata amount of the revenue from Instantaneous Core sales over its period.

-Pre-existing leases SHALL be recorded in the Broker-chain and cores reserved for them.

-Sales of Instantaneous Coretime is expected to happen on the Polkadot Relay-chain.
-The Relay-chain is expected to be responsible for:

-- holding non-transferable, non-refundable DOT balance information for collators.
-- setting and adjusting the price of Instantaneous Coretime based on usage.
-- allowing collators to consume their DOT balance in exchange for the ability to schedule one PoV for near-immediate usage.
-- ensuring the Broker-chain has timely book-keeping information on Coretime sales revenue.
-This should include a total instantaneous revenue amount for each block number.

-### Broker-chain

-The Broker-chain is a new system parachain.
-It has the responsibility of providing the Relay-chain via UMP with scheduling information of:

-- How many cores which should be made available during the next session.
-- Which cores should be allocated to which para IDs.

-Any cores left unallocated are assumed by the Broker-chain to be used for Instantaneous Coretime sales.

-It is also expected to receive information from the Relay-chain on total revenue from instantaneous coretime sales on a per-block basis.

 ### Bulk Sales